xben12/YieldAnalysis/README.md

 Code:
 * main: main.py
 * data: use library_data.py.
-Data can be pre-saved in output folder for easier check.
+This file will pre save data into csv in the output folder.
 * logic (imp loss, range, coverage %): library_logic.py